SIX10/Partly/Help.md

 **troll** pulls something from trolldb

 **godsays** gives you the word of God

+There are some secret commands as well!
+Some not really politically correct.
 ## Misc
 **invite** gives you the bot's invite link, so you can invite it to your server